evie-zee/building-a-decentralized-investment-platform-celo/building-a-decentralized-investment-platform.md

 The third line declares a variable named `cUsdTokenAddress` and assigns it a value of 0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1.
 This is the address of a smart contract that represents `cUSD`

 You are then going to declare the modifiers.
-Modifiers are like functions that can modify the behaviour of other functions or methods they are applied to.
+Modifiers are functions that modify the behaviour of other functions or methods they are applied to.

 ```js
     modifier isAdmin(uint _id){